 It’s a vicious cycle.

-Have you realised you can’t stop rubbing your eyes once you start?
+Have you realized you can’t stop rubbing your eyes once you start?
 This is because eye rubs release histamine, a chemical which aggravates the itch and compels us to rub more and harder!

 Usually, the eye pressure will return to normal quickly with no visible long-term damage, but frequent rubbing may bring about more serious consequences, especially for those with pre-existing eye conditions.